 Backup your Mac regularly

 Admit it or not, hackers and their viruses can find their way to get into your Mac sometimes.
 So, you should be prepared.
-Backing up all your data stored on Mac can minimize your losses when an unexpected situation happens.
-You can backup your Mac through Time Machine on Mac, or other third-party software.
+Backing up all your data stored on a Mac can minimize your losses when an unexpected situation happens.
+You can back up your Mac through Time Machine on Mac, or other third-party software.

 Other things you can do

-You may still wonder how to protect my Mac from viruses, and want to know if there are other things you can do to protect your device.
+You may still wonder how to protect your Mac from viruses and want to know if there are other things you can do to protect your device.
 Here are the things you can do in daily life:

 - Do not click on unknown emails and suspicious web links.